kubecost/docs/custom-prom.md

 Additionally, if multi-cluster metric aggregation is required, Kubecost provides a turnkey solution that is highly tuned and simple to support using the included Prometheus deployment.

-> **Note**: the Kubecost team provides best efforts support for free/community users when integrating with an existing Prometheus deployment.
+> **Note**: The Kubecost team provides best efforts support for free/community users when integrating with an existing Prometheus deployment.

 ## Disable node-exporter and kube-state-metrics (recommended)